kxzongoing/Smart_Loan_Repayments/README.md

 To install Smart Loan Repayments, ensure you have Python 3.9+ installed.
 Then, clone the repository and install the required dependencies.

+_It is recommended that you create a dedicated virtual environment for this/such setup_

 ```sh
 git clone https://github.com/kxzongoing/Smart_Loan_Repayments.git
 cd smart-loan-repayments